Zjax

 .
 To listen for the escape key keydown

-event on the entire window (as opposed to only when the node itself is focused), use @keydown.window.escape
+event on the entire window (as opposed to only when the element itself is focused), use @keydown.window.escape

 .
 To debounce input events every 500 ms, use @input.debounce.500ms